Please click on each question to see a detailed answer

 In the area of economic and social rights, our metrics are particularly relevant to SDGs 1, 2, 3, 4, and 10.
 Several of the official SDG indicators are also indicators used in the construction of our economic and social rights metrics.
 The main value added of HRMI’s metrics is that for those SDG (such as eliminating child stunting) that overlap with an indicator used in the construction of one of our metrics, our economic and social rights metrics can shed light on:

-- How close to the SDG a given country using best practices could feasibly get using its own resources;
+- How close to the SDG a given country using best practices could feasibly get using its own resources

 This is important because the SDGs contemplate all countries realising the same target value on each indicator.
-For many countries in the global south, these targets will be impossible to achieve alone, even if they allocate the maximum of their available resources and use best practices.
-Thus, under the SDGs, richer countries are called on to help meet the challenge by facilitating the expansion of poor countries’ resource capacity through transfers of financial, technical, and institutional resources.
+For many countries in the global South, these targets will be impossible to achieve alone, even if they allocate the maximum of their available resources and use best practices.
+Thus, under the SDGs, richer countries are called on to help meet the challenge by facilitating the expansion of low-income countries’ resource capacity through transfers of financial, technical, and institutional resources.
 HRMI’s economic and social rights methodology helps to shed light on what the relative contributions should be from each country itself vs the international community.

 In the area of civil and political rights, our metrics can help with the monitoring of SDG 16, which is focused on the promotion of “just, peaceful, and inclusive societies.”
 For example, some specific targets associated with Goal 16 that our metrics could be used to help monitor include: